RivenSkaye/mpv-scripts/yeetpls/README.md

 Optionally also pass the script-opt `create_file=true` if it doesn't exist and you want it to be made. _If it doesn't exist and you don't pass this option, it **will** error and exit._
 Current behavior is to bypass read check on the file and immediately open it in `a+` for reading, appending and creating.

+For parsers that provide playlist loading functionality as well (or those that leverage existing parsers' code to do so), you may also run mpv with
+`mpv --idle=once --script-opts=yeetpls-playlist=path/to/playlist` together with any other options and flags you'd usually set.
+This makes the script double as a playlist loader for mpv, so that it bypasses use of the `--playlist` flag altogether. _This functionality was born out of necessity and might not function as expected.
+This is also a cheap workaround to fix what I believe is a genuinely lacking feature on mpv's end_.

 This script assumes that **there is no shuffle applied**.
 It was made with the intention of automating the entire process from acquiring anime down to watching the show without doing anything other than pointing mpv to a playlist.
 I personally set up a simple script to run on download completion that automatically generates a file `playlist.txt` which is just a list of file names in the directory that don't match certain patterns.
 If you apply shuffle, make sure that the playlist format you use gets processed by a parser that actually filters the entries by comparison.